FFTAI/fftai.github.io/docs/quickstart.md

 human = Human(host='192.168.9.17')
 ```

 !> RoCS supports three types of robots: dog, car, human.
 The above statement creates an instance of the `Human` class and assigns it to the variable `human`.
-The host parameter is set to the IP address '192.168.12.1', which you should change to the actual IP of your robot.
 The `Human` class includes functionalities related to communication and interaction with the GR-1 robot at the specified IP address.

+!> The host parameter is set to the IP address '192.168.12.1', which you should change to the actual IP of PC that your virtual robot runs on.
+For details, see **GR-1 as a WiFi client** in [Network Choice](http://localhost:3000/#/networking?id=network-choice) section.

 4. Control the Robot.

    You can use the following methods of the `human` class to control the robot:

-   - `start()`: initiates or resets control.
+   * `start()`: initiates or resets control.
-   - `stop()`: triggers an emergency stop (halts with power off).
+   * `stop()`: triggers an emergency stop (halts with power off).
-   - `exit()`: ends robot control session.
+   * `exit()`: ends robot control session.
-   - `stand()`: commands the robot to stand in place.
+   * `stand()`: commands the robot to stand in place.
-   - `walk(angle, speed)`: guides the robot in movement.
+   * `walk(angle, speed)`: guides the robot in movement.

-     - `angle(float)`: controls direction with a range of plus or minus 45 degrees.
+     * `angle(float)`: controls direction with a range of plus or minus 45 degrees.
 Positive for left, negative for right.
 The value is an 8-digit floating-point number.
-     - `speed(float)`: manages forward and backward movement with a range of plus or minus 0.8.
+     * `speed(float)`: manages forward and backward movement with a range of plus or minus 0.8.
 Positive for forward, negative for backward.
 The value is an 8-digit floating-point number.
-   - `head(roll, pitch, yaw)`:  directs the GR-1 robot's head movements.
+   * `head(roll, pitch, yaw)`:  directs the GR-1 robot's head movements.

-     - `roll(float)`: controls the roll angle (rotation around the x-axis).
+     * `roll(float)`: controls the roll angle (rotation around the x-axis).
 Negative for left, positive for right, within the range of (-17.1887-17.1887).
-     - `pitch(float)`: adjusts the pitch angle (rotation around the y-axis).
+     * `pitch(float)`: adjusts the pitch angle (rotation around the y-axis).
 Positive for nodding forward, negative for nodding backward, within the range of (-17.1887-17.1887).
-     - `yaw(float)`: manages the yaw angle (rotation around the z-axis).
+     * `yaw(float)`: manages the yaw angle (rotation around the z-axis).
 Negative for turning left, positive for turning right, within the range of (-17.1887-17.1887).
-   - `move_joint(*motor)`: moves joints (variable length parameter, capable of controlling multiple joints simultaneously, estimated delay 2ms).
+   * `move_joint(*motor)`: moves joints (variable length parameter, capable of controlling multiple joints simultaneously, estimated delay 2ms).

-     - `motor(Motor)`: joint object, provides joint mapping relationships and parameter numbers through `human.motor_limits`.
+     * `motor(Motor)`: joint object, provides joint mapping relationships and parameter numbers through `human.motor_limits`.
-   - `upper_body(arm_action, hand_action)`: executes preset commands for the upper limbs.
+   * `upper_body(arm_action, hand_action)`: executes preset commands for the upper limbs.

-     - `arm_action(ArmAction)`: enumeration for arm preset commands.
+     * `arm_action(ArmAction)`: enumeration for arm preset commands.
-     - `hand_action(HandAction)`: enumeration for hand preset commands.
+     * `hand_action(HandAction)`: enumeration for hand preset commands.

 #### Example Code